Bombat Hendthi

 Bombat Hendthi is a 1992 Indian Kannada-language comedy drama film directed by P. N. Ramachandra Rao and produced by R. Sriramulu.
 The movie was a remake of Rao's own Telugu film Chitram Bhalare Vichitram (1991) which itself was based on Sailesh Dey's Bengali play Joymakali Boarding.
 The film featured an ensemble cast including Shridhar, Ramesh Bhat, Sihi Kahi Chandru, Shruti, Abhinaya, Anjali and Tennis Krishna.
 The film's music was composed by Upendra Kumar and cinematography is by Babji.

 Plot

 Sridhar, Sihi Kahi Chandru, Ramesh Bhat, and Tennis Krishna are good friends and stay together as tenants at Dhirendra Gopal's residence.
-After being thrown out of the house they start searching new house for rent but no one is ready to give their house for bachelor.
+After being thrown out of the house they start searching for a new house to rent but no one is ready to give their house to bachelors.

 Finally, they land up in a place where the landlady insists on having a family as her tenants.
 The four bachelors dress up to be a man (Ramesh Bhat), his retarded brother (Tennis Krishna), his father (Sihi Kahi Chandru) and his wife (Shridhar).
 Later, Sridhar falls in love with the landlady's daughter, and all hell breaks loose.